gilescope/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 We say that a task is `interruptable` if it allows for this kind of concurrency.

-> **Think about this:** \
-> Let's say you have some absolute minimal operation or action you can do, for example
-> CPU instructions.
-There is no smaller sub-operations you can divide this into (just like atoms
-> in physics*).
-That means there is no point where you can stop this operation, right?
-You can't
-> stop a `add` assembly instruction half way.
->
-> *Ok, so at this level, can there be concurrency?* \
-> Yes, in the form of parallelism.
->
-> Since every operation is either `NotStarted` or `Finished` there is no way to divide the tasks into
-> sub tasks, which means that we can't have a task that is `InProcess`.
-Since
-> we can't have anything `in progress` the only kind of concurrency we can have
-> is tasks that run in parallel.

-> *Let's pretend this is before we discovered sub-atomic particles...

 ## The mental model I use.

-I firmly believe the main reason we find parallel and concurrent programming hard to reason stems from how we tend to model events in our everyday life.
+I firmly believe the main reason we find parallel and concurrent programming hard to reason about stems from how we model events in our everyday life.
 We tend to define these terms loosely so our intuition is often wrong.
 > It doesn't help that **concurrent** is defined in the dictionary as: _operating or occurring at the same time_ which
 > doesn't really help us much when trying to describe how it differs from **parallel**

-## Why do we need to make this distinction?

-I think the next step to get a good understanding of this is to look at _why_ we want to make a distinction between parallel and concurrent at all?
-Sometimes parallel **is** concurrent, and other times not and it definitely is not the only way we can have concurrency.
+For me, this first clicked when I started to understand why we want to make a distinction between parallel and concurrent in the first place!

 The **why** has everything to do with resource utilization and [efficiency](https://en.wikipedia.org/wiki/Efficiency).

+> Efficiency is the (often measurable) ability to avoid wasting materials, energy, efforts, money, and time in doing something or in producing a desired result.

 ### Parallelism